aeternity/tutorials/get-started-with-unit-testing.md

 ### wallets

-The global `wallets` array is available for the developer to use. `wallets` has 10 items, all representing the 10 forgae wallets created on the forgae node start.
+The global `wallets` array is available for the developer to use. `wallets` has 10 items, all representing the 10 aeproject wallets created on the aeproject node start.
 Every item has the structure of:

 ```bash
 {